 We attended a very popular music festival last weekend.
 There were bands galore.
 Surprisingly, I had even heard of many of them and I am notoriously out-of-the-music-loop.
-We ventured out on Friday and jammed the night away.
 However, despite the amount of fun I was supposed to be having, I couldn’t help but wish, every few minutes or so, that I was back home, snuggled up under the soft light of a lamp, finishing Anna Karenina, with a cup of tea and a few warm bites of this crumble.

 Try the crumble and then perhaps in a small way you can empathize with my feelings of dissent.

 The tart plum skins, when left intact, melt into the rest of the dish to create a warm, strikingly crimson-colored pudding.
 Finely-diced candied ginger lends a soft hum of spice, all of this beneath a crumbly, almost-cookie top.

 Adapted from Marian Burros

 I scaled back the amount of crystalized ginger to my tastes from 2 heaping tablespoons to 1 1/2 tablespoons.
 If you quite like ginger go all the way; otherwise, I would recommend the moderate approach.

 Look for firm plums, not too ripe, but not rock hard, either.
 Also, the recipe calls for Italian prune plums.
 They are rather small and oval.
 The first time I made this I was able to find exactly that variety.
 However, since then, I’ve simply substituted a more everyday type easily found in stores, the round ones with skin almost as dark as an eggplant.
 The results were just as good.

 1 1/2 tablespoons brown or white rice flour